craigfrancis/wdoc/readme.md

 	jar:file:///.../my-file.wdoc!/index.html

-The browser can use the existing functionality that is used for [Content Security Policies](https://en.wikipedia.org/wiki/Content_Security_Policy), to block outbound connections.
+The browser can use the existing functionality for [Content Security Policies](https://en.wikipedia.org/wiki/Content_Security_Policy), to block outbound connections.
 If implemented on a website, it would look something like:

 	default-src 'none';
 	style-src 'self';